On 15-24 December 1970, the trial of

 *

 Mendel Bodnya (b.
-1937) — He lost contact with his mother and brother in the war, but learned during the fifties that they were in Israel.
+1937) lost contact with his mother and brother during the war (1941-1945), but during the 1950s learned that they were in Israel.
 He was a metal-worker, but on becoming disabled he received a pension.

 *